hl7-eu/xShare/input/pagecontent/technical.md

 ### xShare Yellow Button Messages

+This section describes the messages used by the [sequence diagrams](#xshare-yellow-button-realization) above.

 #### Natural person authentication

-For this version of the guide **natural person identification, authentication and authorization is a Yellow Button pre-requisite**.
+For this version of the guide the **natural person identification, authentication and authorization is a Yellow Button pre-requisite**.

 See [Yellow Button Business View](business.html) and [Yellow Button Applicaiton View](application.html).